FF-Projects-UE/NDI_Android/README.md

 * NDI Android Receiver

 ## Sender Usage
+* (Android) Start NSD service with your JNI solution.
+(Our Android Native fork has ready-to-use "EnableNsdService" function)
 * Init NDIlib library if you didn't.
 * You should use sender functions with "Set Timer by Event" and use appropriate loop time (1 / Wanted FPS will give you loop time)
 * We used GetRenderThread Read Pixel (it should be done on game thread or render thread) function and there is for loop (async) to fix alpha values.
 This requires a calculation time.
 So, don't use +15 FPS on mobile (Samsung Galaxy S21)